THOMASELOVE/431-classes-2026/class03/README.md

 Don't forget to complete the [Minute Paper after Class 3](https://tinyurl.com/431-2026-minute-03) by noon Wednesday 2026-09-02.

+## The Fantasticks

+I am appearing in the musical [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle (located at Judson Manor, steps from the CWRU campus) on September 11-12 (the September 13 performance is sold out.)
+For more information or to purchase tickets, visit https://theatreinthecircle.org/.

 ## One Last Thing

 Here are nine of the interesting facts about students in this class, plus a fact about me.
 Do you recognize yourself here?